vallezw/Image-Uploader/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There are 2 ways on how to host this project.
+There are two ways on how to host this project.
 You can either use [docker](https://www.docker.com/) or host it with [node](https://nodejs.org/en/).
-I would highly suggest hosting it with docker since it's more effective for your system.
+I would highly suggest hosting it with docker since it's more flexible.

 ### Hosting it with Docker
 #### Setting it up
-In order to host the project you will need to create a docker-compose file, docker-compose files are combining multiple docker images to interact with each other.
+In order to host the project you will need to create a docker-compose file.
+These files are combining multiple docker images to interact with each other.

 The file needs to be called `docker-compose.yml` paste the following code in the file.